christophreimer/dedl-increment5-tests/README.md

 Changes to be considered:
 - user data has to be moved and mounted in the JupyterLab as separate dir (user_data)

 ## GPU support in STACK service JupyterHub

 Demonstrated by Ignacio --> embeddings.

+GPUs can be selected via the following configuration "Server Options -> Local Environment -> JupyterLab GPU".

 ## GPU support in STACK service Dask